nerdgrass/code-tests-winter-2015/README.md

 Accordion grid would be a wrapper for the accordions that (if I have time) should wrap accordions in such a way that they're laid out in a grid.
 Okay, so lets try and build this!

 Initial creation of above components went off without a hitch, applied foundation styles so it doesn't look fugly.
 Fleshing out controls next.
-Totally got distracted by styling the app to make it a little more Bellhopsian (that's a word, right?)
+Totally got distracted by styling the app to make it a little more Bellhopsian (that's a word, right?).
+Anyways.
+Looks good, now to make it dynamic-ish!

+First attempt is to try and use props to keep track of the number of AccordionItems.
+Reading up on props.
+Not sure props are the right way to keep track of dynamic data.
+Maybe state is the best way?
+Looks like state is the right way of doing this as props shouldn't be mutable.
+State should be owned by a component above all the things that use it, so that would be AccordionWidget.
+Set initial state to count:2 to satisfy requirement that more than one accordion show, then get AccordionGrid to render that many accordions.

+Having issues rendering the right amount of accordions.
+Right now, I have a for loop that returns the markup I need, but only once.
+Every other angle doesn't seem to work.
+Pooh.
+All the examples point to using .map() instead of forEach or for, but I keep getting unexpected token errors for using a period.
+Weird.
+Turns out that was because I had to wrap things in tags. wtf is it with React and needing everything to be enclosed with tags?

+Now JSX doesn't seem to like that I'm using a for loop.
+Jeez.
+So picky, JSX.
+Found solution on [Forrst](http://zurb.com/forrst/posts/Dynamically_loop_through_array_in_React_renderCo-GoL), now rendering accordions based on state.

+Now, to change that state on the button press.